Team & Contact Information

 Dr. Chloe Bhowmick

 Dr. Chloe Bhowmick completed her bachelor’s degree in psychology with minors in anthropology and business at San Jose University.
 She earned her Ph.D. at Palo Alto University in clinical psychology, primarily focusing her clinical work and research in forensic psychology, neuropsychology, and trauma.
 Her clinical experience during graduate school included working with persons involved in the criminal justice system and veterans.
 In addition, Dr. Bhowmick has worked in a variety of research settings during her graduate training, most prominently at the National Center of Posttraumatic Stress - Dissemination and Training Division located within the Veteran Affairs (VA) Palo Alto Health Care System.
 A California native, she moved to Utah to complete her predoctoral internship at the VA Salt Lake Health Care System.
-She is a current post doctoral fellow at The Partridge Group, a police psychology practice, where she conducts a variety of evaluations and psychotherapy services for public safety officers and candidates.
+Currently she is a licensed clinical and police psychologist at The Partridge Group, a police psychology practice, where she conducts a variety of evaluations for public safety officers and candidates, and psychotherapy services for first responders and their families.

 While Dr. Bhowmick was completing her graduate training, she was engaged in various community service efforts.
 This included participating in a young professionals community service club (Peninsula Young Professionals) for two years, becoming the vice president her last year with this organization.
 During this time she provided lectures on various mental health topics to the community, including trauma and suicide.